catppuccin/musicbee/README.md

 -   [x] Basic theme
 -   [x] Create a themed icon
+-   [ ] Find all the still unthemed bits
 -   [ ] Clean up the XML (In progress)
 -   [ ] Bring icons into theme palette (This may be too much work for me to ever do)
 -   [ ] Themes for different colours in each pallette